mehrdad-dev/mehrdad-dev.github.io/_pages/about.md

 HI there! 🙋‍♂️

 My name is Mehrdad Mohammadian, an undergraduate computer engineering student with a strong interest in research.
-Throughout my undergraduate studies, I have been actively engaged in the field of Deep Learning, as evidenced by my publications and project work.
+Throughout my undergraduate studies, I have been actively engaged in the field of Deep Learning, as evidenced by my publications and projects.
 Furthermore, I have gained valuable experience through positions such as Research Assistant and Deep Learning Researcher, which have provided me with a distinctive perspective on the challenges within the field.